top of page

 Eternity%20spiral%20counterclockwise%20(

-Kimmy (Emily Kim / 김하나) (she/they) grew up in occupied Muckleshoot and Duwamish lands of western Washington with four siblings and Korean-born parents.
-She has been fascinated with the natural world since she can remember and works for growth rooted in reciprocity and gratitude.
-For them, plants are a beautiful expression of care, creation, and revolution; a magical manifestation of love, life, and death.
+Kimmy (Emily Kim / 김하나) (they/she) grew up in occupied Muckleshoot and Duwamish lands of western Washington with a Korean immigrant family.
+She has always been fascinated with the natural world, loves learning and connecting, and seeks to grow rooted in reciprocity and gratitude.
+For them, plants are a beautiful embodiment of care, creation, and revolution; a magical manifestation of love, life, and death.

 IMG_0281.jpg